Cross-Institutional Academic Speed Mentoring

 At this session, which is focused on career and professional development, you will rotate around four different mentors, spending 15 minutes with each, to gain different perspectives on a personal professional issue you are seeking to resolve.

-This session is being run as a collaboration between the Universities of Bath, Cambridge, Kent, Oxford, Oxford Brookes, Sussex and King’s College London.
-If offered a place you will have the opportunity to participate in speed mentoring sessions with academics from a selection of the participating institutions.
+If offered a place you will participate in short mentoring conversations with academics from a selection of the participating institutions.
 Those academics may or may not be based in your disciplinary area.
-The focus is on career development more generally.
+The focus is on career development more generally, and gaining different perspectives.

 Objectives